ScottishFold007/sentiment-analysis-ccf-bdci/README.md

 4. Predicting section is not just a single fully connected layer, which enhances network's expressivity.
 5. ...

-See [model notebook](https://github.com/idorce/sentiment-analysis-ccf-bdci/blob/master/aspectSenti.ipynb) with architecture visialization for more detail.
+Check [model notebook](https://github.com/idorce/sentiment-analysis-ccf-bdci/blob/master/aspectSenti.ipynb) with architecture visialization for more detail.

 ## Ranking